for this curious reason the American actress returned to the MCU

 And it is that Portman assured that one of the ways to motivate or surprise his children was by dressing up again as a Superhero:

 “I think I’m at the stage in my career where I’m really trying to impress my kids.
 My 5-year-old daughter and 10-year-old son were so excited about this process because they could visit the set and see me dress up in a cape.
-They did it very well, it’s very rare that they said to me: ‘Please go to work’”this is how the actress expressed it and in this way it was reviewed in the portal out of focus.
+They did very cool, it’s very rare for them to tell me: ‘Please go to work’”this is how the actress expressed it and in this way it was reviewed in the portal out of focus.

 She reiterated that their children are loyal fans of the Marvel universe and therefore she did not want to disappoint them in her attempt to play a heroine who is capable of facing the toughest battles.